-Effective August 1, 2011, each of the Corporation's independent directors were entitled to annual base fee of C\$24,000, paid in quarterly installments, with the Chair of the Board, Chairs of Board Committees and members of Board Committees receiving additional fees commensurate with each role.
-Directors' fees were higher for the full year ended December 31, 2012 as a result of such fees not being paid prior to August 1, 2011.
+Each of the Corporation's independent directors were entitled to annual base fee of C\$24,000, paid in quarterly installments, with the Chair of the Board, Chairs of Board Committees and members of Board Committees receiving additional fees commensurate with each role.
+Directors' fees for the year ended December 31, 2013 are comparable to that of the prior year.